-Most retail activity is controlled by State or Territory food authorities and by local councils.
+Most retail activity is controlled by state or territory food authorities and by local councils.

-Australian Standards which apply to meat processing
+Australian Standards that apply to meat processing

 There are a number of Australian Standards that apply to meat processing.
-Meat that is further processed by cooking, drying or fermentation must also meet the requirements of the Australia New Zealand Food Standards Code.
+As mentioned above, meat that is further processed by cooking, drying or fermentation must also meet the requirements of the Australia New Zealand Food Standards Code.

 The Australian Standard that applies to meat processing depends on the type of processing that is occurring.
-The various Standards and how they apply are listed below:
+The various standards and how they apply are listed below.

-- AS4696:2007 Australian Standard for the hygienic production and transportation of meat and meat products for human consumption - AS5812-2011 Australian Standard Manufacturing and marketing of pet food provides requirements for the manufacture and marketing of pet food intended for consumption by domesticated cats and dogs - Australian Standard for the Hygienic Production of Game Meat for Human Consumption applies to game animals shot in the field and processed at game processing plants - AS4464:1997 The Australian Standard for the Hygienic Production of Rabbit Meat for Human Consumption applies to rabbits and hares, both those shot in the field and raised commercially - AS 5010:2001 Australian Standard for the Hygienic Production of Ratite (Emu and Ostrich) Meat for Human Consumption applies to emus and ostriches processed at specialist abattoirs with full ante-mortem and post-mortem inspection - AS4464:2005 Australian Standard for the Construction of Premises and Hygienic Production of Poultry Meat for Human Consumption applies to all poultry processing including further processing such as boning and packing - AS4467:2006 Australian Standard for the Hygienic Production of Crocodile Meat for Human Consumption applies to all crocodile processing including further processing such as boning and packing - AS5011:2001 Australian Standard for the Hygienic Production of Natural Casings for Human Consumption applies only to casing manufacture from animal intestines, not artificial casings - AS5008:2007 The Australian Standard for the Hygienic Rendering of Animal Products applies to rendering of meat by-products from slaughtering and processing for the production inedible tallow and meat meal. - The Biosecurity Act 2015 This Act has replaced the Quarantine Act 1908, and sets up new requirements and regulatory powers that will affect how the department manages the biosecurity risks of goods, people and conveyances entering Australia.
+- AS 4696:2007 Australian Standard for the hygienic production and transportation of meat and meat products for human consumption - AS 5812-2011 Manufacturing and marketing of pet food provides requirements for the manufacture and marketing of pet food intended for consumption by domesticated cats and dogs - AS 4464:2007 Hygienic production of game meat for human consumption applies to game animals shot in the field and processed at game processing plants - AS 4466:1997 Hygienic production of rabbit meat for human consumption applies to rabbits and hares, both those shot in the field and those raised commercially - AS 5010:2001 Hygienic production of ratite (emu and ostrich) meat for human consumption applies to emus and ostriches processed at specialist abattoirs, with full antemortem and post-mortem inspection - AS 4465:2005 Construction of premises and hygienic production of poultry meat for human consumption applies to all poultry processing, including further processing such as boning and packing - AS 4467:2006 Hygienic production of crocodile meat for human consumption applies to all crocodile processing, including further processing such as boning and packing - AS 5011:2001 Hygienic production of natural casings for human consumption applies only to casing manufacture from animal intestines, not artificial casings - AS 5008:2007 Hygienic rendering of animal products applies to rendering of meat byproducts from slaughtering and processing for the production inedible tallow and meat meal.

+The Biosecurity Act 2015 has replaced the Quarantine Act 1908, and sets up new requirements and regulatory powers that will affect how the department manages the biosecurity risks of goods, people and conveyances entering Australia.